Gman-Superfly/AKIRA/architecture_base/attention/spectral_wormhole/SPECTRAL_WORMHOLE_ATTENTION.md

 │  WHAT WORMHOLES DO IN PID TERMS:                                       │ │  ────────────────────────────────                                       │
 │  • Wormhole 0→6: Band 0 queries Band 6 to REALIZE synergy             │
-│    "I know WHAT — give me the WHERE so I can predict"                 │ │                                                                         │
-│  • Wormhole 6→0: Band 6 queries Band 0 to REALIZE synergy             │
+│    "I know WHAT; give me the WHERE so I can predict"                  │ │                                                                         │ │  • Wormhole 6→0: Band 6 queries Band 0 to REALIZE synergy             │
-│    "I know WHERE — give me the WHAT so I can identify"                │ │                                                                         │
-│  Without wormholes: synergy exists but is UNREALIZED                   │ │  With wormholes: synergy is REALIZED through communication            │
+│    "I know WHERE; give me the WHAT so I can identify"                 │ │                                                                         │ │  Without wormholes: synergy exists but is UNREALIZED                   │ │  With wormholes: synergy is REALIZED through communication            │